 Precision is the ability to have the same repetitive result (or appraisal in this case).
 Visually, it means that all your shots of an arrow are very close to one another.
 It does not mean that they are near the bulls eye.
 In other words, it does not mean that your shots are accurate.

 If your shots are accurate and precise, then they are tight circle centered around the target.

 It is also possible to be accurate without being precise.
 For example, there may be several shots all around the bulls eye (target) but they may be scattered all around it in a large diameter cluster (area).

-If you take a look at the group the center (mean) may be the bulls eye but the shots are not in control or precise.
+If you take a look at the group the center (mean) may be on the bulls eye but the shots are not in control or precise.
 In others words, there is a lot of unpredictability or variation.
-So this would represent a set of data with an acceptable mean (on target) but too much variance (high standard deviation).
+This would represent a set of data with an acceptable mean (on target) but too much variance (high standard deviation).

 This is the essence of Six Sigma.
 The methodology focuses on VARIATION REDUCTION as primary goal and then with the inputs under control, the mean can be shifted if it is necessary.
 It is NOT possible to shift the mean with sustainability without having process control (control over sources of variation).